Skip to main content

 Our Berkeley service area covers the entire city limits and the immediate Albany and Oakland borders.
 That includes Downtown Berkeley and the Shattuck corridor, the Gourmet Ghetto and North Berkeley blocks around Cedar and Vine, the Telegraph Avenue and Southside corridor near the UC Berkeley campus, the Fourth Street district in West Berkeley, the Elmwood and College Avenue blocks south to the Oakland border, the Solano Avenue corridor in Northbrae through to the Albany line, and the Berkeley Hills neighborhoods including Cragmont, Thousand Oaks, and Claremont.
 We service restaurants in the food halls and independents around the Downtown Berkeley BART station, the high-volume kitchens near the Greek Theatre and the UC Berkeley campus dining operations, the Berkeley Bowl and Monterey Market neighborhood clusters, the Lorin district along Adeline, and the Poets Corner blocks in West Berkeley.
 Catering kitchens, ghost kitchens, school cafeterias, university dining, hospital kitchens at Alta Bates, and senior living dining rooms are all welcome on the same route.
 If you are inside the Berkeley city limits, we cover you.

-Yes.
-We hold a current California Department of Food and Agriculture Inedible Kitchen Grease (CDFA IKG) transporter license under California Code of Regulations Title 3 Section 1180, which is the state requirement for any company that picks up, transports, or processes used cooking oil in California.
-The license is recognized by Alameda County Department of Environmental Health, the Berkeley Public Health Division Environmental Health section, and the EBMUD regional FOG program, and our CDFA license number is displayed in the footer of every page on this site and on every manifest we issue.
-Every used cooking oil load we collect in Berkeley is documented with a CDFA manifest that lists pickup address, date, time, gallons collected, and driver name, and we keep that record on file in case Berkeley Environmental Health or EBMUD inspectors request proof.
-The oil we collect goes to permitted rendering and biodiesel feedstock processors in the Bay Area and Central Valley, never to landfill or the storm drain.
-We also carry comprehensive general liability and commercial vehicle insurance as required by the state and the county.
+Yes, fully.
+Oil Guyz carries a current California Department of Food and Agriculture Inedible Kitchen Grease (CDFA IKG) transporter license, the credential California requires under California Code of Regulations Title 3 Section 1180 for anyone collecting, moving, or processing used cooking oil in the state.
+Alameda County Department of Environmental Health, the Berkeley Public Health Division Environmental Health section, and the EBMUD regional FOG program all recognize that license, and the number is printed in the footer of every page here and on each manifest we hand back.
+Every Berkeley load is logged with pickup address, date, time, gallons, and driver name, and we hold that record so you can produce it if a Berkeley or EBMUD inspector asks.
+The oil moves to permitted rendering and biodiesel feedstock processors in the Bay Area and Central Valley, never to a landfill or a storm drain, and we carry the general liability and commercial vehicle insurance the state and county require.

 Still on the fence?